markwhen/subnet_counter/README.md

 will find the first 3 machines because maxjump(j) is set to 100

-while the program is running, you can periodly check the output file to get the current number of alive machines
+*while the program is running, you can periodly check the output file to get the current number of alive machines

+### License
+MIT